 We also encourage community participation wherever possible – whether that’s catching the train to meet friends, going to church or attending a local craft fair.

-What’s more, everyone staying on a 52-week placement comes away with us for a week’s holiday each year.
+What’s more, everyone staying on a 52-week placement and funding is in place comes away with us for a week’s holiday each year.
 In the past, we’ve been to places like Centre Parcs, Morecambe Bay and France.

 At Condover College, we take health and wellbeing seriously.